MSP: Multi-Stage Prompting for Making Pre-trained Language Models Better Translators: Multi-Stage Prompting

 Given a source sentence $\mathbf{x}=[x_1,\ldots,x_S]$ and a target sentence $\mathbf{y}=[y_1,\ldots,y_T]$, the details of the three stages are described as follows:

-\paragraph{The Encoding Stage.} In the encoding stage, the PLM encodes the source sentence $\mathbf{x}$ into a sequence of activations $\boldsymbol{\mathsf{H}}^e_{1:S}$ by using an encoding stage prompt $\boldsymbol{\mathsf{P}}^e$.
-This procedure is the same with naive prompting.
-Formally, it can be describe as follows:
+\paragraph{The Encoding Stage.} At the encoding stage, the pre-trained LM encodes the source sentence $\mathbf{x}$ into a sequence of activations $\bm{H}_{e}^{1:S}$ by using an encoding stage prompt $\bm{P}_{e}$.
+This procedure is the same as basic prompting.
+Formally, it can be described as follows:

-\paragraph{The Re-encoding Stage.} In the re-encoding stage, the PLM produces fine-grained representations of the source sentence by re-encoding $\mathbf{x}$ given past activations $\boldsymbol{\mathsf{H}}^e_{1:S}$ and a re-encoding stage prompt $\boldsymbol{\mathsf{P}}^r$, which allows each representation to condition on all words in $\mathbf{x}$.
+\paragraph{The Re-encoding Stage.} At the re-encoding stage, the pre-trained LM produces fine-grained representations of the source sentence by re-encoding $\mathbf{x}$ given past activations $\bm{H}_e^{1:S}$ and a re-encoding stage prompt $\bm{P}_r$, which allows each representation to condition on all words in $\mathbf{x}$.
 This procedure can be described as